ironsheep/RPi-Reporter-MQTT2HA-Daemon/README.md

 ## Features

-- Tested on Raspberry Pi's 2/3/4 with Jessie, Stretch and Buster
+- Tested on Raspberry Pi's zero, 2, 3, and 4 with Jessie, Stretch, Buster, and Bullseye
-- Tested with Home Assistant v0.111.0 -> 2023.2.5
+- Tested with Home Assistant v0.111.0 -> 2023.4.6
-- Tested with Mosquitto broker v5.1 - v6.1.3
+- Tested with Mosquitto broker
 - Data is published via MQTT
 - MQTT discovery messages are sent so RPi's are automatically registered with Home Assistant (if MQTT discovery is enabled in your HA installation)
 - MQTT authentication support